-- Quizzes: Two quizzes will be presented on the syllabus and APA materials and may include short answer, multiple choice, true-false, and/or matching items. - Comprehensive Exam: The exam will cover required readings and may include multiple choice, true- false, and/or matching items.
+- Quizzes: Four (4) quizzes will focus on assigned readings and and may include short answer, multiple choice, true-false, and/or matching items.
+The lowest quiz grade will be dropped at the end of the semester - totaling 30 points. - Comprehensive Exam: The exam will cover required readings and may include multiple choice, true- false, and/or matching items.